SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/activate-db-copies.md

  **Summary**: How to designate a passive copy of an Exchange 2016 mailbox database as the new active copy.

 Activating a mailbox database copy is the process of designating a specific passive copy as the new active copy of a mailbox database.
-This process is referred to as a database switchover.
+This process is referred to as a  *database switchover*  .
 A database switchover involves dismounting the current active database and mounting the database copy on the specified server as the new active mailbox database copy.
 The database copy that will become the active mailbox database must be healthy and current.

 Looking for other management tasks related to mailbox database copies?
 Check out [Managing mailbox database copies](http://technet.microsoft.com/library/06df16b4-f209-4d3a-8c68-0805c745f9b2.aspx).

 ## What do you need to know before you begin?

 - Estimated time to complete this task: 1 minute

+- To open the EAC, see [Exchange admin center in Exchange 2016](../../architecture/client-access/exchange-admin-center.md).
+To open the Exchange Management Shell, see [Open the Exchange Management Shell](http://technet.microsoft.com/library/63976059-25f8-4b4f-b597-633e78b803c0.aspx).

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Mailbox database copies" entry in the [High availability and site resilience permissions](../../permissions/feature-permissions/ha-permissions.md) topic.